programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-01.png" alt="A screenshot showing what the RQ1 dashboard looks like.
 There are two line graphs: one shows how media attention to Ukraine-related words in TV stations changes over time; the other shows the same but for Russia-related words" caption="Screenshot of the RQ1 dashboard." %}

 ### Deploying the Dashboard
 After the dashboard code is ready, in most cases, it is desirable to share your dashboards with the public using a URL.
 This means that you need to deploy your dashboard as a web application.

 In this section, you will achieve this goal by using a free service that allows us to host a dynamic web application: the free-tier web service provided by [Render](https://render.com/docs/web-services).
 In Render's free plan, the [RAM](https://en.wikipedia.org/wiki/Random-access_memory) limit is 512 MB at the time of writing.
-Our demo app takes about 90 MB, so the allocated RAM should be sufficient.[^13]
+Our demo app takes about 90 MB, so the allocated RAM should be sufficient.

+If you need more computing power and greater RAM, especially for a heavily used web application that is based on a large dataset, you may need to pay Render a certain fee.
+At the time of writing, other options that can be used to host dynamic web applications (instead of static sites) include [PythonAnywhere](https://www.pythonanywhere.com/), [Dash Enterprise](https://dash.plotly.com/dash-enterprise), [Heroku](https://devcenter.heroku.com/), [Amazon Web Services](https://aws.amazon.com/), and [Google App Engine](https://cloud.google.com/appengine).

+If you want to host your own server, or you have someone at your institution who can help you set up a dedicated server, the general approach to take is to find ways to deploy Flask apps (e.g., via [Apache2](https://ubuntu.com/server/docs/web-servers-apache)).

 ## Setting up in GitHub
 You will need to upload the code folder, `ph-dash`, as a repository onto GitHub.
 This can be done in command line or in GitHub Desktop (see [this lesson if you are new to Git or GitHub](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#github--github-pages-)).